opengisch/QField-docs/documentation/how-to/pictures.en.md

 You can add one or more pictures to a feature.
 Here is an example on how to proceed.

 ### Tables
-We will need two tables.
+You will need two tables.
 One table where the features are stored and one with a list of pictures.

 #### Apiary
 | Field      | Type       |